Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Introduction

-\textbf{$\bullet$} We extend the concept of super-resolution to the domain of physics-based \emph{simulation}, contrasting with prior applications of this process to purely geometric 3D models, without regard to the fact the data originated from simulation.
+We extend the concept of super-resolution to the domain of physics-based \emph{simulation}, contrasting with most prior applications of this process to purely geometric 3D models without regard to the fact the data originated from simulation.
+We summarize our core contributions as follows:

 \textbf{$\bullet$} We demonstrate a neural network-based pipeline that can convincingly approximate a high-resolution facial simulation, using as input a real-time low-resolution approximate simulation and a fast inference step that performs the resolution boost.
 We show that this pipeline can robustly compensate for discrepancies between the two simulation resolutions extending beyond localized high-frequency deformation details.